 risky is it not a good idea to use an online Will making platform like EzWills to create a Will for someone else?

 Helping someone else to write a Will for him/her can be risky.
 This is even more so if you are using an online Will making platform like EzWills to do so.

 In a few circumstances we would say you really should NOT be making a Will for someone else much less using an online Will making platform to do so.

 Why writing a Will for someone else is risky

 Many people know that you should not be a witness to a Will in which you are a beneficiary.

 Using an online will making website to create a Will for someone else in which you are named sole beneficiary is just as bad an idea as witnessing a Will in which you are a beneficiary.

 In both occasions the obvious question is always ‘Did you pressure the will maker to make that Will?’.

 Any such Will you make is going to risk being challenged as having been made under undue influence.

-The exceptions may be where you are making a Will for your spouse or you are an only child making a Will for your parent.
+The exceptions may be where you are making a Will for your spouse.
+Also perhaps if you’re an only child making a Will for your parent.

 Making a Will where you are getting an unequal share